Peking University: General rankings

-Research Performance and Subjects Rankings
+Research Performance

-The 2020 CWTS Leiden Ranking ranked Peking University at 8th in the world based on their publications for the time period 2015–2018.
-For the high quality of research in natural science and life science, Peking University ranked 10th among the leading institutions, and 6th among the leading universities globally in the Nature Index 2022 Annual Tables by Nature Research.
-In 2020, it ranked 13th among the universities around the world by SCImago Institutions Rankings.
+The 2024 CWTS Leiden Ranking ranked Peking University at 13th in the world based on their publications for the time period 2019–2022.
+For the high quality of research in natural science and health science, Peking University ranked 5th among the leading institutions, and 4th among the leading universities globally in the Nature Index 2025 Research Leaders by Nature Research.
+In 2024, it ranked 7th among the universities around the world by SCImago Institutions Rankings.
+In November 2024, Clarivate Analytics ranked Peking University 12th in the world for the most Highly Cited Researchers.